JTSDK/jtsdk-tools/docs/tools/JTBuildCM.md

 If you wish to use a different checkout location, update the SRD path.
 If you would like a different Destination directory, update the DEST path.

----

 ## Building WSJT-X From Sourceforge

 It should not matter which repository service is used.
 For this example, we'll being using `Sourceforge` and the [WSJT-X Master Branch][].

-As noted earlier, `JTBuild` does not know of, nor is it concerned with Git.
-All repository management should be performed outside of the `JTBuild` script by using an appropriate Git Client.
+As noted earlier, `jtbuild` does not know of, nor is it concerned with Git.
+All repository management should be performed outside of the `jtbuild` script by using an appropriate Git Client.

 ### Clone WSJT-X Repository

 You can use any Git Client you like.
-The only things that are of concern to the `JTBuild` script is the full path including the checkout-name, and the destination directory.
+The only things that are of concern to the `jtbuild` script is the full path including the checkout-name, and the destination directory.
 For this build example, we'll be using the following:

 ```bash